Are you fascinated with orchids? If yes, then you’re probably aware of cymbidium orchids, commonly called boat orchids.

 Cymbidium orchids are light-loving plants.
 When taking care of them indoors, place them near an east-facing window or a south window, but not under direct sunlight.
 Exposure of cymbidiums in full sun all day would make the colors of the flowers fade.

 As with other orchids types, the leaves are a good indication if the plant is getting sufficient light or not.
-Darker than usual leaves mean that the plant is not getting enough light source, while leaves that are slightly red mean that it is getting too much (5).
+Darker green leaves than usual mean that the plant is not getting enough bright light source, while leaves that are slightly red mean that it is getting too much (5).
 Plants with insufficient light often fail to re-bloom.

 Temperature and Humidity